cgruver/cgruver/_posts/2023-03-06-Back-To-Where-It-All-Started.md

    labcli --monitor -b
    ```

-   __Note:__ This command does not affect to install process.
+   __Note:__ This command does not affect the install process.
 You can stop and restart it safely.
 It is just for monitoring the bootstrap.

    If you want to watch logs for issues:

    ```bash
    labcli --monitor -j
    ```

+   This command tails the journal log on the bootstrap node.

 1. You will see the following, when the bootstrap is complete: